indeedeng/imhotep/docs/architecture-overview.md

 ## Imhotep Backend Component
 The ImhotepDaemon (a.k.a.
-Imhotep Server) is the back-end Java service responsible for looking servicing query requests.
+Imhotep Server) is the back-end Java service responsible for servicing query requests.
 Add instances of ImhotepDaemon to help maintain high performance with large amounts of data and increased load.

  *It depends on*: